 The cost of this 5 day course is £2950.
 This includes course fees and all materials, accommodation and breakfast for a maximum of six nights, lunch, refreshments and local travel for the five days of the course and three evening meals.

 The Programme Leaders

-Lawrence Haddad is the Director of the Institute of Development Studies and for ten years was the Director of the Food Consumption and Nutrition Division at the International Food Policy Research Institute.
-He is the UK's representative on the High Level Panel of Experts who support the Committee on World Food Security and was a member of the Advisory Group to the UN’s Standing Committee on Nutrition, a member of the Irish Government's Hunger Task Force and a Lead Expert to the UK’s Foresight Commission on the Global Future of Farming and Food.
+Lawrence Haddad is Senior Research Fellow at the International Food Policy Research Institute (IFPRI), and was the Director of the Institute of Development Studies for ten years.
+He is currently co-Chair of the Independent Expert Group for the Global Nutrition Report and the UK's representative on the High Level Panel of Experts who support the Committee on World Food Security.
+He was a member of the Advisory Group to the UN’s Standing Committee on Nutrition, a member of the Irish Government's Hunger Task Force and a Lead Expert to the UK’s Foresight Commission on the Global Future of Farming and Food.
 He has field experience in India, South Africa and the Philippines.

 Both Haddad, Nisbett and Menon have published extensively on the topics covered in the course.

-Other programme convenors will include leaders in policy and practice from Brazil, Ghana, the UN, DFID, IFPRI and IDS.
+Other programme convenors will include leaders in policy and practice from the UN, DFID, IFPRI and IDS.